Molajo/Filesystem/README.md

+**NOT COMPLETE**

 Using Filesystem
 =============

 Filesystem is available on Packagist ([Molajo/Filesystem](http://packagist.org/packages/molajo/filesystem)) and as such installable via [Composer](http://getcomposer.org/).

+*Filesystem* is a standard package in a Molajo distribution.
+But, it can be used in any PHP application so that you can read, create, update, delete, and list files and directories the same way, regardless of the specific filesystem using Adapters.

-Filesystem's built-in adapters provide sufficient directory and file services for most projects.
-Out of the box, local filesystem, FTP Server, Github, Registry, and Streaming are supported.
-Developers can create Adapters for other Filesystems, as well.
+Adapters are in the package for the local filesystem, FTP Server, Github, a memory-based Registry, and Streaming.
+Building new adapters is a fairly straight forward process for a PHP developer.

+This capability introduces opportunities not previously available with separate, disconnected file services on a site.
+For example, it is easy to copy the data from the local server to Amazon Services and it is possible to create an adapter that partitions storage per user.

 ## Basic Usage

 This example shows how to read a text file at /x/y/zebra.txt on the local server.

-First, connect to the local fileserver adapter.
+**Step 1** connect to the local fileserver adapter.
 ```php

 use Molajo\Filesystem\Adapter\Local as LocalAdapter;